How to Treat Common Gym Injuries

 When Can You Use The RICE Method for Gym Injuries?

 Anytime you have a soft tissue injury, which is an injury to your muscle, tendon, or ligament, you’ll practice RICE.

 Soft tissue injuries are musculoskeletal injuries, including sprains, strains, and contusions (bruises), which RICE has been shown to be very effective for.
 However, if you’ve broken a bone or have a serious injury, you’ll need to see a doctor since often medication, surgery, or physical therapy may be required.

-How Long Does an Injury Take to Heal?
+How Long Does a Gym Injury Take to Heal?

 Depending on the injury will determine how long injuries take to heal; some muscles will take longer to heal than others.
 A minor sprain or strain can feel almost fully healed after two weeks; however, you may want to avoid running or strenuous activities for up to 8 weeks to decrease your chances of further damaging the injury.

 Below, you’ll find a general timeline of common gym injuries to determine how long each injury may take to heal.

 - Severe ankle sprains – 3-6 months

 - Mild hamstring strain – 3-8 weeks